sajjadh47/Wp-Edit-Username/readme.txt

 4. After Username Changed Message.

 == Changelog ==
+= 1.0.7 =
+- Checked for latest wp version 6.6
+= 1.0.6 =
+- Fixed Plugin settings XSS vulnerability.
+= 1.0.5 =
+- Added additional email sender : User Only.
+Added bunch of shortcodes to use in the subject and email body.
+= 1.0.4 =
+- Checked for latest wp version 6.3
 = 1.0.3 =
 - Checked for latest wp version & updated coding styles... major changes nothing = 1.0.2 =